sschaefer/visiweave/README.md

 License
 -------

-At this point, the project, aside from components (dynatree, jquery, cowboy) obviously the work of other authors, is entirely the product of Stephen P. Schaefer, and I make that portion availble under the terms of the GNU Affero General Public License version 3.0 or later.
+At this point, the project, aside from components (nitrogen, jquery, cowboy) obviously the work of other authors, is entirely the product of Stephen P. Schaefer, and I make that portion availble under the terms of the GNU Affero General Public License version 3.0 or later.